Lifailon/usup/README.md

 usup -u https://raw.githubusercontent.com/Lifailon/usup/refs/heads/main/usupfile.yml dev date
 ```

-This is a simple example that clones a repository and runs tests on two specified machines, which I use to test the [lazyjournal](https://github.com/Lifailon/lazyjournal) project on `*bsd` systems:
+This is a simple example that clones a repository and runs tests on two specified machines, which I use to test the [lazyjournal](https://github.com/Lifailon/lazyjournal) project on BSD-based systems:

 ![go-test](img/go-test.jpg)

+## Templates and contributing

+This repository will also contain a set of [templates](/templates/) for configuring the system and installing packages.

+I use the [ubuntu-preparation](/templates/ubuntu-preparation.yml) template for initial configuration of new hosts and [fetch](/templates/fetch.yml) to collect system information.

+You can contribute and add your template to this repository via [Pull Request](https://github.com/Lifailon/usup/pulls).

-### Supported file names
+## Supported file names

 By default, the following configuration file names will be searched for on startup, in order of priority.